CDM Lecture Series

 Tanya Zimbardo Jan.
 25, 12:10 p.m.

 Zimbardo is the assistant curator of media arts at the San Francisco Museum of Modern Art, organizing contemporary art and time-based media exhibitions, select film/video programs, and online projects including Future Histories: Theaster Gates and Cauleen Smith.
-At SFMOMA, she has organized solo exhibitions of work by Jim Campbell, Kerry Tribe, Runa Islam, Pat O’Neill, and Nam June Paik.
-She has independently co-curated screening events in non-art and public spaces and has contributed to publications such as VoCA Journal and INCITE: Journal for Experimental Media.
+At SFMOMA, she has organized solo exhibitions of work by Jim Campbell, Kerry Tribe, Runa Islam, Pat O’Neill, and Nam June Paik (co-curator).
+She has contributed to publications such as VoCA Journal and INCITE: Journal for Experimental Media.
 Her curatorial projects have included alumni Howard Fried (MFA, studio art, ‘70) and John Roloff (B.A., art, ‘70) and professors emeriti, Mike Henderson, art and art history, and Lynn Hershman Leeson, art and art history and cinema and digital media.
 Register here for access.

 Apsara DiQuinzio Feb.
 17. 12:10 p.m.

 DiQuinzio is senior curator of modern and contemporary art and Phyllis C. Wattis MATRIX Curator at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).
 She has organized dozens of exhibitions, including Charles Howard: A Margin of Chaos, Color Shift; Ballet of Heads: The Figure in the Collection, and MATRIX exhibitions with Nicole Eisenman, Paz Errázuriz, Anna Maria Maiolino, Geta Brătescu, John Zurier, Eric Baudelaire, Tarek Atoui, and many others.
 Prior to BAMPFA, she was assistant curator of painting and sculpture at SFMOMA, where she organized solo exhibitions with Trisha Donnelly, Vincent Fecteau, R.H.
 Quaytman, and Paul Sietsema.
 DiQuinzio has worked at the Whitney Museum of American Art, where she co-organized the 2004 Whitney Biennial, and has contributed to journals such as Artforum, Mousse, Cura, and The Exhibitionist.
-Register here for access.
+Join the lecture here.

 Jesse Moss and Amanda McBaine Mar.
 2, 3 p.m.

 Moss and McBaine have been creative partners for 20 years.
 They produced and directed “Boys State,” which won the Sundance Grand Jury Prize and was released by Apple and A24 in August 2020.
 Previous films include “The Overnighters,” winner of the Sundance Special Jury Prize, “The Bandit,” and “Speedo: A Demolition Derby Love Story.”
 Moss’s work for Netflix includes “The Family,” a five-part series, and the “Payday” episode of “Dirty Money.”
-Register here for access.
+Join the lecture here.

 David Shapiro Mar.
 9, 3 p.m.

 Shapiro is an award-winning filmmaker based in New York.
 His documentaries include the Sundance Film Festival Premiere Limited Series: “Untitled Pizza Movie” (2020); ”Missing People” (2016), winner of the Jury Award at the Hamptons International Film Festival, and “Keep the River on Your Right” (IFC, 2001), winner of an Independent Spirit Award, Jury Award at IDFA, and on the Academy Award shortlist.
 He wrote and produced “Finishing Heaven” (HBO, 2009), for which he was nominated for an Emmy Award.
-Register here for access.
+Join the lecture here.